Ahmad Bashir

-Ahmad Bashir (Punjabi, احمد بشیر; 24 March 1923 - 25 December 2004) was a writer, journalist, intellectual and film director from Pakistan.
-He was the father of leading television artists Bushra Ansari, Asma Abbas, Sumbul Shahid and poet & author Neelam Ahmad Bashir and son Humayun Sheikh.
+Ahmad Bashir (Punjabi, احمد بشیر; 24 March 1923 – 25 December 2004) was a writer, journalist, intellectual and film director from Pakistan.
+He was the father of leading television artists Bushra Ansari, Asma Abbas, Sumbul Shahid, poet and author Neelam Bashir, and Humayun Sheikh.

 Begum Parveen Atif, also an Urdu short story writer, columnist, travelogue writer in Urdu and Punjabi, was his sister.
 His wife Mehmooda was his partner since 1947.

 He was a close friend of Urdu writers Mumtaz Mufti and Ibn-e-Insha.
 Mumtaz Mufti helped him join the now defunct Urdu-language daily newspaper Imroze after the independence of Pakistan.

 Early life

 Ahmad Bashir was born in Eminabad near Gujranwala, (Punjab, British India) on 24 March 1923.
-He claimed Kashmiri ethnic background.
-He received his Bachelor of Arts degree from Srinagar and shifted to Bombay for a career in acting but soon started writing for film magazines.
+Of Kashmiri ethnic background, he received his Bachelor of Arts degree from Srinagar and shifted to Bombay for a career in acting but soon started writing for film magazines.
 After the formation of Pakistan in 1947, he came back to Punjab to settle permanently in Pakistan.

 Career

 After the independence of Pakistan in 1947, Ahmad Bashir worked for several newspapers in Pakistan.
 However, he is known for his days at Daily Imroze with particular fondness.
-He worked as a sub-editor at Imroze newspaper where he introduced feature writing for the first time in Urdu press.
+He worked as a sub-editor at Imroze where he introduced feature writing for the first time in Urdu press.
 He also obtained training in film direction from Hollywood on state scholarship.

 Bashir also worked for the Department of Films & Publications, Government of Pakistan, and later for National Film Development Corporation, Pakistan (NAFDEC) during Zulfiqar Ali Bhutto regime.
 He resigned after General Zia-ul-Haq imposed martial law in the country in 1977.
 He faced bitter hardships during this period in which he was never allowed to write columns in newspapers.

 Bashir was also a portrait writer.
 His book Jo Milay Thay Raaste Mein (My Fellow Travelers) contains pen sketches of eminent literary personalities including Mumtaz Mufti, Krishan Chandar, Meeraji, Chiragh Hasan Hasrat, Hasrat Mohani and Kishwar Naheed.
 He also wrote an autobiographical novel Dil Bhatkey Ga (The Restless Heart).

 In 1969, Bashir directed and produced an Urdu film, Neela Parbat.
 This film was considered Pakistan's early experimental feature films.
 However, the film proved to be too much of an alternative genre at the time and flopped at the box-office.

 After the failure of Neela Parbat, Bashir never ventured back into film making or film production.